Why these 3 stages can guarantee a desired Minimum Viable Product?

 - Shippable increment: The outcome of a Sprint should be of shippable quality, by meeting all the quality criteria set by the team and Product Owner.

-the software to show the accomplished value to the
+- Sprint review and Retrospective: The Sprint team demonstrates the software to show the accomplished value to the stakeholders.

 By following through these three phases by focusing on what problem you are solving, defining the solution and delivering the solution, you are 100% guaranteed to build the right product and the product right.